New York State Route 213: Rosendale to Kingston

 For a distance, NY 213 remains rural, becoming residential as it enters the hamlet of St. Remy.
 In St. Remy, NY 213 intersects with CR 24 (Union Center Road).
 After the junction of CR 24, NY 213 makes a gradual bend to the northwest, entering the hamlet of New Salem.
 In New Salem, NY 213 intersects with the discontinuous CR 25 (New Salem Road).
 After crossing over the Rondout, NY 213 intersects with the other section of CR 25, Canal Street.
 A short distance later, NY 213 enters Eddyville, intersecting with the terminus of CR 28 (Mountain Road).
 Continuing northeast out of the town of Ulster, NY 213 soon enters the city of Kingston, where maintenance shifts from the state to the city.

 In Kingston, NY 213 gains the moniker of Abeel Street, running alongside the Rondout Creek, where it intersects with Wilbur Avenue.
 NY 213 turns north on Wilbur, a two-lane residential street.
 Passing west of Wiltwyck Cemetery, NY 213 enters downtown Kingston.
-In Kingston, NY 213 turns east on Greenkill Avenue, where just before the turn, a remnant of a Wallkill Valley Railroad trestle wall can seen on the left, then north on South Clinton Avenue a block later.
+In Kingston, NY 213 turns east on Greenkill Avenue, where just before the turn, a remnant of a Wallkill Valley Railroad trestle wall can be seen on the left, then north on South Clinton Avenue a block later.
 Two blocks after that, NY 213 intersects with NY 32 at Henry Street.
 NY 32 and NY 213 are concurrent once again, and the routes proceed together for five city blocks, until the junction with Broadway, where NY 213 terminates and NY 32 continues on Broadway.